katyisgreaty/InterpretGO/README.md

 ## Description

-_This web app allows both interpreters and Deaf clients to connect, find, and work together for events requiring interpreting.
+_This web app allows both American Sign Language interpreters and Deaf clients to connect, find, and work together for events requiring interpreting.
 Deaf consumers will be able to make a request for an interpreter for a specific appointment, meeting, or event, and interpreters will be able to log in and accept or claim jobs._

 ## Setup/Installation Requirements